-To suggest the State's discriminatory intent, petitioner also notes the prosecutor "challenged [S.E.] immediately after the trial court voir dired her" and challenged R.L. "immediately after her voir dire concluded."
-PBOM 3-4; see also Br. of the NAACP Legal Defense and Educational Fund, Inc., et al. as Amici Curiae in Support of Pet'r 2 ("the prosecution asked no question of the African Americans on the venire before seeking to strike them"); id. at 23.
+1. To suggest discriminatory intent, petitioner notes the prosecutor "challenged [S.E.] immediately after the trial court voir dired her" and challenged R.L. "immediately after her voir dire concluded."
+PBOM 3.
 As the California Supreme Court observed, "[T]his trial occurred in 1998, at a time the trial court had primary responsibility for conducting voir dire.
 The district attorney asked no questions of any prospective juror, including the nine of other ethnic groups he also challenged.
 Thus, asking no questions was of little or no significance here."
 J.A.
-150-51 (citation omitted).
+151-52 (citation omitted).
 Finally, the prosecutor's lack of response to petitioner's objection was appropriate.
 No response is required until the court finds a prima facie case.
 J.E.B. v.
 Alabama, 511 U.S. 127, 144-45 (1994).